AltanDH/SimpleDatabaseHandler/Readme.txt

 Steps to Run:
 1. Create a database in Postgres using pgAdmin4
 2. Run the database with the dml.sql file provided in pgAdmin4
-3. Create a project in InteliJ Community Edition with Maven selected (otherwise you're on your own)
+3. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own)
 4. Go into SimpleDatabaseHandler.Java and set your database name, username, and password (pgAdmin4 data)
 5. Place the pom.xml file in the root
 6. Run the SimpleDatabaseHandler.Java file